QM/MM: Mechanical embedding

-Electrostatic embedding
+Electronic embedding

 Electrostatic embedding does not require the MM electrostatic parameters for the QM.
 This is due to it considering the effects of the electrostatic interactions by including certain one electron terms in the QM regions Hamiltonian.
 This means that polarization of the QM system by the electrostatic interactions with the MM system will now be accounted for.
 Though an improvement on the mechanical embedding scheme it comes at the cost of increased complexity hence requiring more computational effort.
 Another issue is it neglects the effects of the QM system on the MM system whereas in reality both systems would polarize each other until an equilibrium is met.

 In order to construct the required one electron terms for the MM region it is possible to utilize the partial charges described by the MM calculation.
 This is the most popular method for constructing the QM Hamiltonian however it may not be suitable for all systems.

 Polarized embedding

 Whereas electrostatic embedding accounts for the polarisation of the QM system by the MM system, neglecting the polarization of the MM system by the QM system, polarized embedding accounts for both the polarization of the MM system by the QM.
 These models allow for flexible MM charges and fall into two categories.
 In the first category, the MM region is polarized by the QM electric field but then does not act back on the QM system.
-In the second category are fully self-consistent formulations which allow for mutual polarization between the QM and the MM systems. polarized embedding schemes have scarcely been applied to bio-molecular simulations and have essentially been restricted to explicit solvation models where the solute will be treated as a QM system and the solvent a polarizable force field.
+In the second category are fully self-consistent formulations which allow for mutual polarization between the QM and the MM systems.
+Polarized embedding schemes have scarcely been applied to bio-molecular simulations and have essentially been restricted to explicit solvation models where the solute will be treated as a QM system and the solvent a polarizable force field.